top of page

 All-Business Boss

-Again (not meaning to over-dwell on the subject here, but radical body freedom rights was a personal crusade at time of original posting), the clothing-optional policy offered visitors an invaluable chance to -- if one so chose -- shake free of a lifetime of sociably ingrained negative body image.
-Visitors were free to be their real, undisguised, essential selves, as when newborns and toddlers, getting whatever spirit-demeaning body objectification out of their systems and awakening a grand reintegration of body, mind and spirit on more holistic levels.
-Radical healing is what any mineral springs resort worth its salt is all about, and radical body freedom is a vital component for maximum benefit.
+Again (not meaning to over-dwell on the subject here, but radical body freedom was writer's personal crusade at the time of this original posting), the clothing-optional policy offered visitors an invaluable chance to -- if one so chose -- shake free of a lifetime of socially ingrained negative body image.
+Visitors were free to be their undisguised, essential selves, as when newborns and toddlers, getting whatever spirit-demeaning body objectification, shame and/or excessive self-consciousness out of their systems and awakening to a fresh reintegration of body, mind and spirit.
+Radical healing is what any mineral springs resort worth its salt is all about; the option to experience it nude if one so chooses is a vital component to gaining the most profound benefit.

-The policy, when consciously upheld by daily group energies, despite little or no support from management (which instead offered mere tolerance, as it appeared great for business), fostered a dramatically more relaxing, effective, and sometimes life-changing experience.
+The policy, when consciously upheld by daily group energies despite little to no support from management (which instead offered mere tolerance as it appeared great for business), fostered such a far more relaxed and liberated atmosphere for visitors that the place became wildly popular.

-As it turned out, the new 'owners' seemed to like the old-culture-destroying refinement idea just fine, thank you.
-Their unspoken message once showing their true colors: 'Cover your asses, you shameless heathens.'
+As it turned out, the new 'owners' seemed to like the apparent old-culture destroying refinement idea just fine, thank you.
+Their unspoken message once showing their true colors: 'Cover your asses, shameless heathen.'

-It became her mantra, spoken with glazed eyes, as she and accomplice, late operations manager and husband, Ted D., seemed perversely determined to try turning a unpretentious healing place, long steeped in rustic, down-home operation -- a simple dedicated spa with no-frills lodging and event space -- into some improbable wannabe exclusive upscale resort...on one level not too unlike the one we have now, which seems to embrace a shadowy Babylon world's bass-ackwards, bourgeois control-freak mindset all dressed up in smiley face for public consumption.
+"Refine the culture" became her mantra, spoken with glazed eyes, as she and accomplice seemed perversely determined to try turning what had long been a unpretentious, profound healing place, one steeped in rustic, down-home service -- a simple dedicated spa with no-frills lodging and event space -- into an improbable wannabe exclusive upscale resort...on one level at least, and perhaps predictably, not too unlike the one we have now.
+One that seems to embrace a shadowy Babylon world's bass-ackwards, bourgeois, control-freak mindset all dressed up in smiley face for public consumption.

-Their Field of Schemes fantasyland vision was fed by money-siren whisperings of "If you ban it, they will come" -- It being the place's former bohemian-leaning, free-spirited, sometimes holy-stoned, culture.
-One with an at least tenuously abiding embrace of lifestyle diversity and universal spirit, including weekly Native American sweat lodge, medicine card readings -- and mindful nudity in suitably unsuitable areas of the bathhouse, sundeck and creek.
+Their Field of Schemes fantasyland vision was fed by money-siren whisperings of "If you ban it, they will come" -- it being the place's former bohemian-leaning, free-spirited, sometimes even holy-stoned culture.
+An operation with an at least tenuously abiding embrace of lifestyle diversity and universal spirit, including weekly Native American sweat lodge, medicine card readings -- and mindful nudity in suitably unsuitable areas of the bathhouse, sundeck and creek area below.

 It perhaps came as no great surprise, as she herself brokered the sales deal, reportedly for a 10% cut, or over a quarter-million dollars.
-Some might've viewed this as the ultimate sell-out, handing over the once de facto (if tenuous) public-dedicated spa and spiritual retreat to the first ready-cash buyers coming up the road.
-Ones with, as it turned out, initially well hidden intentions at mindboggling odds with the historically relaxed, public-friendly, spa-focused tradition of the place... a place with a dedicated, charitable-minded spirit hiding just below the surface, clamoring to re-emerge.
+Some might view this as the ultimate sell-out, handing over the once de facto, tenuously public-dedicated spa and spiritual retreat to the first buyers coming up the hill with a shitload of money.
+Ones with, as it turned out, initially well-hidden intentions at mindboggling odds with the historically relaxed, public-friendly, spa-focused tradition of the place... place, again, with a dedicated open-sharing spirit hiding just below the surface clamoring to re-emerge.

-Writer later heard an insider rumor that the operation's reported revenue levels had been exaggerated during the protracted sales negotiations and legal transfer; perhaps such a ploy was felt needed to cinch the most lucrative deal possible with the eager but largely uninformed buyers.
+Writer later heard an inside rumor that the operation's reported revenue levels had been exaggerated during the protracted sales negotiations and legal transfer; if true, perhaps such a ploy was felt needed to cinch the most lucrative deal possible with the eager but -- due to Foggy's reportedly not being more forthcoming and transparent in sharing financial records -- largely uninformed buyers.

-If true, it might explain why the vibe of new stewardship at times seemed so sour and put out, as if maybe having buyer remorse, realizing how their coveting of the place had stymied exercising any more due diligence, and they were then left trying to make the best of a bad deal.
-(When banning clothing-optional went over like a lead balloon, causing visitor volume to evaporate overnight, their thinking might've gone something along the line of, "Good, we didn't want to run any damn hippie spa, anyhow.
-Now we'll just end bathhouse service permanently and recycle the building to something we're more into.
-After all, we own it now, so we can do whatever we want; people might not like it, but tough.
-Whose property is it, anyway?")
+When banning clothing-optional predictably went over like a lead balloon, causing visitor volume to evaporate overnight, their thinking, once coming to terms with having suddenly lost most of its visitor base, might've gone something along the lines of, "Well, good, we didn't want to run any damn hippie spa anyhow.
+Now we'll be justified, especially with Covid, to end bathhouse service completely and recycle the building to something more of our own liking.
+After all, we own it now and can do whatever we damn well please with the place; people might not like it but, hey, whose property is it, anyhow?"

 In any event, que lastima.